MicrosoftDocs/power-automate-docs/articles/introduction-to-button-trigger-tokens.md

-- A work or school account with access to Microsoft Flow
+- A work or school email address or a [Microsoft Account](https://account.microsoft.com/about?refd=www.microsoft.com) with access to Microsoft Flow
 - An Android or iOS device with the Microsoft Flow app installed